 There are so many aspects to the Fair that you may need to purchase tickets for both Saturday and Sunday!
 Advance tickets may be purchased at Museum Admissions starting October 1, 2014, and online, by phone, or by mail starting December 1, 2014.
 Click here for ticket options and prices.
 Museum Members will receive the Fair Brochure with ordering information included at the end of November.

 Juried Competition and Best of Show Reception & Dinner

-The Fair begins with the Juried Competition.
-Artwork in the categories of Jewelry, Pottery, Textiles, Paintings and Photographs, Wooden Carvings, Basketry, Sculpture, and Diverse Art Forms is judged before the Fair by respected experts in their field.
+The Fair begins with the prestigious Juried Competition.
+Artwork in eight categories is judged before the Fair by respected experts.
 The award winners are celebrated at the Best of Show Reception & Dinner on Friday evening, March 6, 2015, 5:30 to 8 p.m.
 This is a unique opportunity to preview the award-winning art and talk with the artists while enjoying a catered buffet dinner.

 Click here for more information about the Best of Show Reception and Dinner and the Best of Show Drawing.